openspending/spendingstories/README.md

 - [jplusplus/grunt-angular-translate](https://github.com/jplusplus/grunt-angular-translate) , a fork of [grunt-angular-translate](https://github.com/firehist/grunt-angular-translate).
 Automate the update of locales.

 This part covers the following topics:

-- how to add a supported language
+- how to add a language
-- how to add some translation
+- how to add/edit some translation
 - how to edit translations

 ### Add a language
+1. Edit the `package.json`
+    Change the `supportedLanguages` value to add/remove a supported languages.

+    This will tell to the grunt's angular-translate task to generate the files for each languages when the `i18nextract:dev` task (or its alias: `makemessages`) is executed.

+    | Note: this task is automated by running `grunt watch`

+2. Edit LanguageCtrl.coffee
 First you need to configure